 - Google Maps version – again, I wouldn’t recommend Google Maps for country walks, as the relevant detail is lacking, though it’s great for towns.
 However it will help to give an idea of this particular walk.

-What if Prior Park Landscape Garden is closed?
+What if Prior Park Landscape Garden is closed, or we want to skip a garden visit?

 I’ve created this circular route for visitors to the National Trust garden.
 If the garden is closed, I’d suggest skipping the first half of the walk, and instead beginning up Widcombe Hill, head above Widcombe Crescent, and along Church Street then Church Lane, take a footpath on the left straight up the hillside aiming to the right of Rainbow Wood House, and join the Skyline Walk at the foot of the flight of steps on the panoramic path.